-It is not surprising, then, that measurements of CO2 in the Earth's atmosphere have shown a steady increase in concentration over the twentieth century (Keeling and Whorf, 2005).
-The global CO2 concentration has increased by approximately 100 ppm over the past 200 years, from a preindustrial concentration of 280 ± 10 ppm (Prentice et al., 2001) to a concentration (measured at Mauna Loa, Hawaii) of 369 ppm in 2000 and 377 ppm in 2004 (Keeling and Whorf, 2005).
-Methane shows a similar pattern, with relatively stable concentrations prior to about 1800 followed by a rapid increase (Ehhalt et al., 2001).
-Roughly, 20% of CH4 emissions are from gas released in the extraction and transportation of fossil fuels; the rest is from biological sources including expanding rice and cattle production (Prinn, 2004).
-Such large increases in atmospheric carbon over such a short period of time relative to historical variations, together with patterns of human activity that will likely continue into the twenty-first century, such as trends in fossil fuel use and tropical deforestation, raises concerns about imbalances in the carbon cycle and their implications.
+34 over millennia.
+These fossil-fuel emissions combined with and soon exceeded (circa 1910) the CO2

+5 concentration has increased by approximately 100 ppm over the past 200 years, from a preindustrial

+6 concentration of $280 \pm 10$ ppm (Prentice et al., 2001) to a concentration (measured at Mauna Loa,

+7 Hawaii) of 369 ppm in 2000 and 377 ppm in 2004 (Keeling and Whorf, 2005).
+Methane shows a similar

+8 pattern, with relatively stable concentrations prior to about 1800 followed by a rapid increase (Ehhalt et

+9 al., 2001).
+Roughly, 20% of CH4 emissions are from gas released in the extraction and transportation of

+10 fossil fuels; the rest is from biological sources including expanding rice and cattle production (Prinn,

+11 2004).
+Such large increases in atmospheric carbon over such a short period of time relative to historical

+12 variations, together with patterns of human activity that will likely continue into the twenty-first century,

+13 such as trends in fossil fuel use and tropical deforestation, raises concerns about imbalances in the carbon

+14 cycle and their implications.